ventilator/pixelstab/readme.md

 Try the totem before going to a festival.
 Experiences from Zauberstab:
-* Microphone's gain needs to be adjusted to exceesive volume
+* Microphone's gain needs to be adjusted to exceesive volume.
+Have your smartphone with you at the first test at stage to change settings
 * Hammer it a few times onto concrete to check nothing comes loose

 [first_stomp.webm](https://github.com/user-attachments/assets/597eaff7-7861-46d7-b57b-04249846276d)